jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 `java.util.Map`.

-If the <code>@Region</code> annotation is not explicitly declared, then SDG uses the simple name of the class, which in this case is "Customer", to identify the <code>Region</code>.
+If the <code>@Region</code> annotation is not explicitly declared, then [spring-data-gemfire-name] uses the simple name of the class, which in this case is "Customer", to identify the <code>Region</code>.
 However, there is another reason we explicitly annotated the
 <code>Customer</code> class with <code>@Region</code>, which we will